Why Diversity Matters

 At Austin College, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This college is ranked at #163 in male to female diversity nationwide.
 The undergraduate population is comprised of 627 males and 653 females.

 Review Male/Female Diversity at Austin College

-When available, the chart below will include the male to female percentage among Austin College's faculty, as well as students.
+When available, the chart below will include the male to female percentage among Austin College's undergraduate students.